Where things actually go on a face

 We need to divide the bottom half of the face into 3 parts.
 This means adding in two more horizontal guidelines in between the eye line and the line at the bottom of the face.

-Now you can give this character a nose, in between the eyes and just below them.
+Now we can give this character a nose, in between the eyes and just below them.

 The mouth goes just below the nose.
 It is wider, though.
-And you can put a hint of chin right underneath the mouth.
+And we can put a hint of chin right underneath the mouth.

-Now you have the basics of a face!
-Isn’t it surprising that most of it appears on the bottom half?
+Now we have the basics of a face!
+Isn’t it surprising that most of the features of the face appear on the bottom half?

-If you practice the tip on drawing more realistic eyes, noses and mouths (seeing-eyes-noses-and-mouths-all-over-again), your faces should look pretty good.
+If you practice the tip on drawing more realistic features (seeing-eyes-noses-and-mouths-all-over-again), your faces should look pretty good.

 I will fish that tip out of my hat and get back to you!